 Mucus in the poop can be a result of a number of conditions ranging from toxin overload to parasites to diseases like autoimmune disorders or cancer.
 Before you think the worst, know that mucus found in the stool is not the problem itself but rather the body’s way of showing you something is wrong.
 Since pets can’t communicate their pain to us through words, these symptoms help detect when your dog is feeling ill.

 Your veterinarian will likely want you to collect a stool sample to bring with you to the veterinary assessment.
 It’s also best to write down any helpful details that may be relevant to your dog’s symptoms.
 For example, did your dog recently rummage through the garbage and eat something he shouldn’t have?
-While your veterinarian will make an official diagnosis, it could be that your dog is experiencing food poisoning as a result.
+Eating garbage can cause a bacterial infection in the digestive tract that may lead to bloody stools or excessive mucus in stool.
+While your veterinarian will make an official diagnosis, it could be that your dog is experiencing food poisoning as a result of blood in stool or the mucus production.
 Though serious, it can be diagnosed and remedied more quickly than other medical conditions such as cancer.

 The mucus in his stool could be a result of something rotten that he accidentally ate.
 However, if your dog is also vomiting, experiencing lethargy, or has become more aggressive lately, these could all be indicators that he is in deep pain and discomfort due to something more serious.
 If your dog presents with multiple symptoms, the veterinarian may decide to run multiple tests following a full assessment.
 Blood work and x-rays can create a more complete look at your dog’s current health and what could be the root cause of his symptoms.